orbitalconsortium/orbital-collection/README.md

 open container-generator-ts/examples/index.html
 # Upload your data file and download the generated container WASM

-# OR using the Node.js interface
+# OR using the Node.js CLI
 cd container-generator-ts
 npm install
 npm run build
+node ./dist/src/cli.js generate /path/to/your/data.file -o /path/to/output/container.wasm

+# OR using the example script
 node examples/node-example.js /path/to/your/data.file /path/to/output/container.wasm

+# You can also use relative paths
+node ./dist/src/cli.js generate ./data/image.png -o ./output/container.wasm
 ```

 ### Step 2: Deploy the Collection with Container